hmc-whisk/jsLDA/README.md

 Instructions:
 ------------

-When you first load the page, it will request a file containing documents and a file containing stopwords.
-The default example is a corpus of movie plot summaries from wikipedia.
+When you first load the page, you will notice a grey box with options to choose a set of documents and stopwords to work with.
+You can either upload your own files, or choose from a set of default corpuses.

 Click the "Run 50 iterations" button to start training.
 The browser may appear to freeze for a while.
 Initially all words have been assigned randomly to topics.